SAP-samples/teched2023-AD161/exercises/Ex1/README.md

 ```
 incident_managementXXX
 ```
 Where XXX is the user number that was assigned to you.
-Please make sure that you recieved a user number that was assigned to you by the speakers / moderators.
+Please make sure that you received a user number that was assigned to you by the speakers / moderators.
 Don't make up your own number to avoid clashes with the deployments of others.
 If your user number is **007** your project name should be **incident_management007**

 Fill in the fields as shown below:
 1. **Namespace**	teched